 It is an extension of the Association class from way back that also implements Comparable, therefore adding a compareTo method.
 Recall that Associations are key/value pairs.
-For a ComparableAssociation, we require that the key be Comparable.
+For a ComparableAssociation, we require that the key be Comparable, so the ordering of the ComparableAssociation is inherited from the ordering of the Comparable keys.

-/home/cs501/src/structure5/ComparableAssociation.java
+structure5/ComparableAssociation.java

-These ComparableAssociations may be compared and placed in an ordered structure.
+These Comparable Associations may be compared and placed in an ordered structure.